openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

 delete(uri: string) : Promise&lt;number&gt;

-Deletes a file or folder.
+Deletes a file or directory.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.UserFileService